Large Animal Clinical Procedures for Veterinary Technicians

 Key Features

-- A full-color format ensures clarity and the educational value of illustrations.
+- A focus on the veterinary technician's role includes a description of each procedure in terms of the vet tech's responsibilities, explaining why and how the procedure is performed.

-- Photographs and line drawings show restraint, bandaging, physical examination techniques, and diagnostic procedures.
+- Full-color photographs and line drawings show restraint, bandaging, physical examination techniques, and diagnostic procedures.

-- A practical approach makes this text useful in clinical situations, so veterinary technicians, acting under instructions of veterinarians, can plan and follow through on procedures and treatment regimens for large animals.
+- A practical approach makes this text useful in classes and in clinical situations, so veterinary technicians, acting under instructions of veterinarians, can plan and follow through on procedures and treatment regimens for large animals.

-- Step-by-step descriptions help veterinary technicians understand medical and surgical procedures that they do not normally perform, including why, how, and the roles they fill.

-- Proper medical terminology and common/layperson terminology are both used, helping veterinary technicians communicate effectively with clients and other professionals.
+- Proper medical terminology and common/layperson terminology are both used, helping you communicate effectively with clients and with other professionals.

-- A pictorial glossary of large animal instrumentation and equipment is included in the appendix.

 - AVMA accreditation is promoted through coverage of the essential large animal-related tasks in the CVTEA Manual of Accreditation for Veterinary Technology Programs.